Quantum Simulations of Opinion Dynamics

 Quantum representations of opinions offer a natural resolution to these limitations.
 Qubits inherently encode \textit{superposition}, mirroring the coexistence of multiple possibilities prior to individual decisions~\cite{pothos2009quantum}.
 Quantum systems can also simulate \textit{entanglement}, enabling correlated behaviors and collective dynamics inaccessible to classical probability models~\cite{bruza2015quantum}.
 Moreover, quantum-inspired methods promise \textit{computational advantages} in exploring large-scale interaction networks where the \textit{curse of dimensionality} emerges, thereby opening new pathways for the scalable study of opinion dynamics.

 Building on these ideas, we establish a fundamental framework for the quantum simulation of opinion dynamics as Fig.~\ref{fig:flowchart} shows.
-This framework is constructed from two essential components: the specification of \emph{initial beliefs}~\cite{galam2008sociophysics,Friedkin2017HowTW,chen2025bayesian}, which encode the starting state of individual opinions, and the modeling of \emph{interactions}~\cite{Castellano_2009}, which govern their persistent influence~\cite{avalle2024persistent}.
+This framework is constructed from two essential components: the specification of \emph{initial beliefs}~\cite{Friedkin2017HowTW,chen2025bayesian}, which encode the starting state of individual opinions, and the modeling of \emph{interactions}~\cite{Castellano_2009}, which govern their persistent influence~\cite{avalle2024persistent}.
 Together, these elements enable the study of opinion dynamics endowed with fundamental quantum properties, particularly the emergence of steady-state behaviors, metastable consensus, and the real-time dynamical evolution of collective states.
 Within this setting, we compute observables such as the magnetization, which quantifies opinion alignment, and the entanglement entropy, which characterizes inter-agent correlations in individual opinions.
 Furthermore, we systematically investigate how different choices of initial beliefs, combined with varying interaction rules, shape the long-term steady-state outcomes of social systems.
 In addition, two different geometric connections, i.e., round table~\cite{Timpanaro_2009} and leader-follower models~\cite{albi2014boltzmann,dong2017managing}, are discussed to demonstrate the expandability of the quantum framework.
-This framework opens a novel avenue to investigate social behavior and human decisions, offering a fresh paradigm to study consensus formation, polarization, and emergent collective intelligence in complex societies~\cite{busemeyer2012quantum,starnini2025opinion}.
+This framework opens a novel avenue to investigate social behavior and human decisions, offering a fresh paradigm to study consensus formation, polarization, and emergent collective intelligence in complex societies~\cite{busemeyer2012quantum,starnini2025opinion}. \\\\ \emph{Quantum Opinion Dynamics.--} We consider a binary opinion denoting pro or con of an agent to an event.
+In conventional opinion dynamics, the opinion polarization of an agent $i$ can be described by a real number $p_i\in[-1,1]$, with $1$($-1$) denoting an absolute pro(con).
+In quantum opinion dynamics, we use a qubit to present an agent as Fig.~\ref{fig:flowchart}\textbf{a} shows.
+The binary opinion of the agent is denoted by $\ket{0}$(pro) and $\ket{1}$(con) states of the qubit as well as the superposition $\ket{\varphi^{(i)}} = \alpha\ket{0}+\beta\ket{1}$.
+Define the observable $Z_i\equiv \ket{0}\bra{0}-\ket{1}\bra{1}$. $p_i$ is measured on quantum computers by the expectation,